alisahanyalcin/GamepadTester/README.md

 ## Installation
-1. Download the latest unitypackage from the [releases page](https://github.com/alisahanyalcin/GamepadTester/releases) page.
+1. Download the latest unitypackage from the [releases page](https://github.com/alisahanyalcin/GamepadTester/releases).
 2. Import the unitypackage into your project.
 3. Done!